gnivil/ETL-Project/README.md

 ## ETL Project - Rich Kirschenheiter, Stefany Lima, Christian A. Reyes

 # Project Proposal
 We will be comparing hospital data to income data.
-We will be getting data from [Kaggle](kaggle.com) and analysing the following:
+We will be getting data from [Kaggle](kaggle.com) and analyzing the following:

 [USA Hospitals](https://www.kaggle.com/carlosaguayo/usa-hospitals)